lelelemonade/lelelemonade.github.io/_posts/2024-09-23-BackendDifferenceBetweenChinaAndGermany.md

 ### Germany
 In Germany, salaries are more closely tied to years of experience.
 Recruiters prepare salary ranges based on experience levels and budget the positions accordingly, then use that as a filter for candidates.

+## 2.6.
+Attitude towards Junior
+### China
+In China, Junior engineer are more welcomed than senior.
+This is primarily because their salaries are lower, and they tend to be more willing to obey to leader and overwork.

+### Germany
+In Germany, senior engineers seem to be in higher demand.
+I’ve noticed this based on the number of open positions for senior roles.
+However, I am not quite sure actually, maybe it's not graduation season.

 # 3. Conclusion
 This article is based on my personal experience.
 If it doesn’t apply to your situation, feel free to comment or reach out to me!